The basic configuration settings for beacons include:

 -

-Now it may be easy to say “I want the best of all three” – but this is not always possible or even really necessary.
-The keyword here is efficiency and practicality – using too much or too little power can greatly affect the effectiveness of your beacon deployment.
+Now, it may be easy to say “I want the best of all three”, but this is not always possible or even really necessary.
+The keyword here is efficiency and practicality - in that using too much or too little power can greatly affect the effectiveness of your beacon deployment.
 Let’s go over the particulars.

 The Transmission Power setting determines how powerful the signal will be transmitted by the beacon.
-This is measured in dBM (Decibel-milliwatts) and corresponds to a number rating from 0 to 7; 0 is least powerful 7 is most powerful.
+This is measured in dBm (Decibel-milliwatts) and corresponds to a number rating from 0 to 7; 0 is least powerful and 7 is most powerful.

 Expected range |